 If your claim is accepted you will have to pay an excess.
 This is an amount set out in your policy that you pay towards the cost of the claim.

 Most insurers set an excess of around £50 for all claims, but this can vary.
 This amount will be deducted from the payout you receive.

 If they settle the claim for you, you will need to pay the excess to your insurer.
 Before you claim you should check your policy to see what excess you need to pay.

-If your insurer rejects your claim but you have checked your policy and believe your claim is valid, you should contact them to complain.
+If your insurer rejects your claim but you have checked your policy and believe your claim is valid, you should complain.

-If they do not offer to change their decision you could ask the financial ombudsman to assess your claim.
+If the insurer does not offer to change their decision, you could ask the free financial ombudsman service to assess your claim.
 It will look at it independently and if it rules in your favour, ask your insurer to compensate you.

 Check to see what wedding insurance does not cover here to work out if you should complain.